-The refresh rate determines how quickly the screen image is drawn on the screen.
-Since you purchased a monitor that supports DDC, this rate is automatically selected for optimal performance.
+The refresh rate determines how quickly the displayed image is drawn on the screen.
+The IBM monitor sold for use with your Aptiva computer supports DDC.
+With DDC, the refresh rate is automatically selected for optimal performance.
 If you need to manually select a monitor refresh rate, follow these steps: